 Researchers are still investigating the link between asbestos exposure and the development of pericardial mesothelioma, including how exactly asbestos fibers get into the pericardium.
 According to a study conducted in 2017, men are almost two times more likely to be diagnosed with pericardial mesothelioma than women.

 How Is Pericardial Mesothelioma Treated?

-This is the most common treatment option for pericardial mesothelioma patients.
-There are various chemotherapy methods that can be used to improve a patient’s prognosis.
-Chemotherapy is most effective when used in conjunction with another treatment like radiation.
+Chemotherapy is the most common treatment option for pericardial mesothelioma patients.
+Chemotherapy is most effective when used in conjunction with another treatment like a pericardiectomy surgery.

 - Chest Pain

 - Shortness of breath (dyspnea)

 If you are experiencing any of these symptoms, particularly those relating to your heart, seek medical attention as soon as possible.
 Doctors will perform CT Scans, X-rays, or an echocardiogram, which are all able to detect the symptoms’ root cause so that the problem can be accurately diagnosed.

 Physicians have a difficult time diagnosing pericardial mesothelioma because of how rare the disease is and how symptoms do not typically show themselves until the malignancy has grown to stage III or IV.